CollegiumAcademicum/collegiumacademicum.de/content/pages/unterstuetzen/direktkredite/index.en.md

 ## Current status

+With an incredible **4 million euros**, hundreds of people have contributed to the success of our project with direct loans.
+We are proud of our funding campaign so far and grateful for the enormous support.

 ### Old building

 Currently, we need your financial support for the renovation of the old buildings and are grateful if you participate in this way in the joint implementation of the project.
-According to current estimates, we will need **up to €1.9 million** in direct loans, of which we have already raised more than €1.2 million (as of November 2022).
+According to current estimates, we will need **up to 1.9 million euros** in direct loans, of which we have already raised more than 1.2 million euros (as of February 2023).

 <progress class="progress is-large is-primary" value="1200" max="1900"></progress>

 ### New building

-We have managed to raise approx. **€2.8 million** (November 2022) in direct loans to fund the New House! **Thank you!**
+We have managed to raise approx. **2.8 million euros** (February 2023) in direct loans to fund the New House! **Thank you!**
 We are grateful to everyone whose financial contribution has helped us and is still helping to realize this project.
-In order to compensate for increases in construction costs, we **currently still need about €300,000** for the new building and therefore urgently need your support!
+In order to compensate for increases in construction costs, we **currently still need about 500,000 euros** for the new building and therefore urgently need your support!

-<progress class="progress is-large is-primary" value="2800" max="3100"></progress>
+<progress class="progress is-large is-primary" value="2800" max="3300"></progress>

 Here you can read why we need direct loans and how they work.